 - 7. The DPC engaged with both the Data Subject (via the Recipient SA) and Respondent in relation to the subject matter of the complaint.
-The DPC first engaged with the Respondent on this matter on 13 July 2022.
-Further to that engagement, on 21 July 2022, the Respondent informed the DPC that they had contacted the Data Subject directly to confirm to them that their data had been deleted.
-The DPC forwarded this information to the Data Subject, via the Recipient SA, on 10 August 2022.
-On 26 September 2022, the DPC received a response from the Data Subject in which they requested that the Respondent provide them with evidence that their personal data had been deleted. - 8.
-The DPC continued to engage with both the Data Subject and the Respondent in order to bring about an amicable resolution to the complaint.
-Over the course of the handling of the complaint, the DPC maintained regular contact with the Data Subject to keep them informed of the progression and status of their complaint and with the Respondent in order to bring about an amicable resolution to the complaint. - 9.
-Having obtained evidence of the deletion of the personal data from the Respondent, on 16 March 2023, the DPC wrote to the Data Subject, via the Recipient SA, seeking their views on the action taken by the Respondent and requesting that the Data Subject notify it, within a specified timeframe, if they were not satisfied with the information provided.
-The Recipient SA issued this correspondence to the Data Subject on 1 May 2023.
-Subsequently, on 8 June 2023, the Recipient SA confirmed to the DPC that no response had been received from the Data Subject. - 10.
-On 9 June 2023, and in light of the foregoing, the DPC wrote to the Recipient SA noting that the DPC considered the complaint to have been amicably resolved and withdrawn in accordance with section 109(3) of the Act and that it would conclude the case and inform the Respondent.

-11. In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.
+Further to that engagement, on 23 August 2023, the Respondent confirmed to the DPC that the video in question was no longer available on the Respondent's platform and was removed on 4 May 2023.
+In addition, the Respondent confirmed that it reached out directly to the Data Subject to confirm that the content is no longer available on its platform. - 8.
+On 24 August 2023, the DPC wrote to the Data Subject via the Recipient SA, seeking their views on the action taken by the Respondent and requesting that the Data Subject notify it, within a specified timeframe, if they were not satisfied with the action taken by the Respondent, so that the DPC could investigate the matter further.
+The Recipient SA issued this correspondence to the Data Subject on 25 August 2023. - 9.
+On 21 September 2023, the Recipient SA confirmed to the DPC that no response had been received from the Data Subject. - 10.
+On 26 September 2023, and in light of the foregoing, the DPC wrote to the Recipient SA noting that the DPC considered the complaint to have been amicably resolved and withdrawn in accordance with section 109(3) of the Act and that it would conclude the case and inform the Respondent.
+On 05 October 2023, the Recipient SA confirmed receipt of the DPC's correspondence, which advised that the complaint was deemed withdrawn. - 11.
+In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.